Roboy/memory/docs/Usage/2_initial_experience.rst

 Available ROS services
 --------------------------------------------------

-//create a node
+- create - create a node
--create

-//add relationships or properties to a node
+- update - add relationships or properties to a node
--update

-//get infos about nodes or find a node
+- get - get infos about nodes or find a node
--get

-//remove properties or relationships of a node
+- remove - remove properties or relationships of a node
--remove